Complex and Adaptive Dynamical Systems: A Primer: Graph Theory and Real-World Networks

 Six or more billion humans live on earth today and it might seem that the world is a big place.
-But, as an Italian proverb says, \begin{quote} ``Tutto il mondo \'e paese'' -- ``The world is a village''. \end{quote} The network of who knows whom - the network of acquaintances - is indeed quite densely webbed.
+But, as an Italian proverb says, 4pt ``Tutto il mondo \'e paese'' -- ``The world is a village''.
+4pt

+The network of who knows whom -- the network of acquaintances -- is indeed quite densely webbed.
 Modern scientific investigations mirror this century-old proverb.

-\underline{\bf Social networks}\\ Stanley Milgram performed a by now famous experiment in the 1960s.
+\runinhead{Social Networks} Stanley Milgram performed a by now famous experiment in the 1960s.
 He distributed a number of letters addressed to a stockbroker in Boston to a random selection of people in Nebraska.
-The task was to send these letters to the addressee (the stockbroker) by sending it via mail to an acquaintance of the respective sender.
+The task was to send these letters to the addressee (the stockbroker) via mail to an acquaintance of the respective sender.
 In other words, the letters were to be sent via a social network.

 The initial recipients of the letters clearly did not know the Boston stockbroker on a first-name basis.
 Their best strategy was to send their letter to someone whom they felt was closer to the stockbroker, socially or geographically: perhaps someone they knew in the financial industry, or a friend in Massachusetts.